-1. Earning an unsatisfactory grade in any clinical course

-due to unsatisfactory clinical performance.

-- 2. Failing to satisfactorily complete any probationary contract in the alloted time. - 3.
-Being placed on suspension by the college for violations of the Students Rights and Responsibilities policy.
+- Earning an unsatisfactory grade in any clinical course due to unsatisfactory clinical performance. - Failing to satisfactorily complete any probationary contract in the allotted time. - Being placed on suspension by the college for violations of the Students Rights and Responsibilities policy.

 Students who are dismissed from the program will be sent a certified letter indicating the reason for the dismissal.
-If the student wishes to appeal this action, he/she may do so by following the appropriate student grievance procedure as stated in the college catalog.
+If the student wishes to appeal this action, s/he may do so by following the appropriate student grievance procedure as stated in the college catalog.

-A student dismissed from the program may apply to re-enter the program by completing and submitting an "Application for Re-admission" form to the program director at least one guarter prior to the guarter in which he/she intends to re-enroll.
+A student dismissed from the program may apply to re-enter the program by completing and submitting an "Application for Re-admission" form to the program director at least one quarter prior to the quarter in which s/he intends to re-enroll.
 The program director will review the application and inform the student of the outcome of the review no more than ten days after receiving the application.
 Re-admission is dependent on space availability and whether the student has demonstrated that the problems that led to dismissal have been corrected.
 The program director may request additional documentation from the student to support the application for re-admission.
-If the student is readmitted to the program, he/she must complete the requirements that led to the dismissal before continuing the program sequence.
+If the student is readmitted to the program, s/he must complete the requirements that led to the dismissal before continuing the program sequence.